Boston (Mass.) -- Intellectual life -- 19th century

 Found in 2 Collections and/or Records:

-Overview Social reformer and radical.
+Abstract Social reformer and radical.
 Bailie's extensive journals document her experimentation with anarchism, vegetarianism, companionate marriage and daily life during two World Wars.
 The collection also documents the Daughters of the American Revolution (DAR) blacklisting controversies; the ''Red Scare'' of the 1920s; the fight to repeal the Teacher's Loyalty Oath in Massachusetts; and the W.B.
 Shearer controversy on naval disarmament.
-Individuals represented in the collection include DAR president,...
+Individuals represented in the collection include DAR...

 Dates of Materials: 1864 - 1959